Ataxia UK's involvement in research

 Information exchange is imperative for research progress thus this is actively encouraged and facilitated.
 Information on ataxia research and developments is provided to people affected by ataxia in lay terms via Ataxia UK’s magazine, e-newsletters and conferences.
 You can sign up using the form below to receive our researcher's registry for updates for more detailed, research-specific updates.

 Ataxia UK works jointly with other ataxia charities in organising international conferences and meetings.
-The next International Ataxia Research Conference is likely to be in 2022.
+The National Ataxia Foundation (NAF), the Friedreich’s Ataxia Research Alliance (FARA), and Ataxia UK are pleased to host the inaugural International Congress for Ataxia Research (ICAR) in Dallas, Texas, USA on November 1-4, 2022.
+For more information, please visit: https://ataxiacongress.org/

 Fostering collaborations and working together